 It's only the more complex brain training, used in various research studies, that may make a difference.
 "They delay the onset of cognitive impairment," she says.
 "They keep your brain working at the same level longer, compared to people who did not receive those same cognitive training interventions."

 So essentially, brain games and so-called training won't hurt, but they might not affect the onset of a disease like Alzheimer's.
 What will help, however, is social interaction (yes, really).
 "People who have a lot of social interactions, particularly in mid-life, have a lower risk of Alzheimer's dementia in later life," Langbaum says.
-"There's something about being around people that's helpful for our brains."
+"There's something about being around people that is helpful for our brains."

-Head to NPR to read the full report, and keep scrolling to see our six favorite products for boosting productivity.
+Keep scrolling to see our six favorite products for boosting productivity.

 Who doesn't love a durable planner with a kitschy phrase on the front?
 This one from Ban.do is one of our all-time favorite designs.
 It keeps our important dates, meetings, and deadlines in order.